 What sources of income you choose to draw on in later life can have an impact on the tax bill you’ll face in retirement, which may in turn affect whether or not your savings last the duration.

 If you’re accessing money from a pension you’ve saved over the years, it’s important that you understand the tax implications of drawing on those savings.
-You can normally take up to 25 per cent of a pension pot tax free, but the remaining 75 per cent is taxable, even if you’ve moved your pension into income drawdown.
+You can normally take up to 25% of a pension pot tax free, but the remaining 75% is taxable, even if you’ve moved your pension into income drawdown.